1. Introduction

 -

-Identity Provider (IdP): An OpenID Connect Provider following the OIDC spec ([OIDC-Core]) that authenticates a user based on it’s userID and issues ID tokens used by this protocol during registration and authorization workflows.
+Identity Provider (IdP): An OpenID Connect Provider following the OIDC spec ([OIDC-Core]) that authenticates a user based on it’s userID and issues ID tokens used by this protocol during management and authorization workflows.

 -